 This page lists a variety of activities to be completed on the days that you don't already have learning for.
-Those children who are coming to school don't need to complete these activities as they will do two days of school learning and then complete the three home learning tasks that I have e-mailed to you.
+Those children who are coming to school don't need to complete these activities as they will do two days of school learning and then complete the three home learning tasks that I have added to the webpage.
 Of course, if you want some more ideas for activities to do at home, feel free to do as many of these as you wish!

 Any of these completed activities can be photographed and sent to me at firstname.lastname@example.org so that they can be added to our website.
 I love seeing what you are getting up to!